Co-branding can be a fling or a long-lasting marriage. Just remember, love is a tricky thing.

 But, it’s not all sunshine and rainbows.
 In the following, we’ll look at what co-branding is all about, whether it should be your next move and what pitfalls it might entail.

-1. Cement a Position
+1. Enforce Your Position

-2. Increase Relevance
+2. Increase Your Relevance

 If brands don’t understand and resonate with culture and consumers, they quickly lose relevance.
 Co-branding is a way to regain popularity with a lost segment.
 Vodka brand Smirnoff teamed up with media company Vice to attract a shared target audience – conscious urban millennials.